castorini/anserini/docs/experiments-covid.md

 python tools/eval/measure_judged.py --qrels src/main/resources/topics-and-qrels/qrels.covid-round3.txt --cutoffs 10 --run runs/anserini.final-r3.rf.post-processed.txt
 ```

+The scores of the post-processed runs match those reported by NIST.
 We see that that NIST post-processing improves scores slightly.

 Below, we report the effectiveness of all the runs that were prepared _for_ round 3 using the cumulative qrels file (containing qrels from round 1, 2 and 3) mapped to the Round 3 (May 19) release of CORD-19.